 In order for baby life insurance to make sense, you’ll want to apply for a policy that:

 - Includes the option to purchase additional coverage (typically called a Guaranteed Insurability Rider).

-- If you choose to add a child rider to your policy, you have the option to convert your child’s policy to permanent life insurance with cash value.
+- If you choose to add a child rider to your policy, you have the option to convert your child’s policy to permanent (whole) life insurance with cash value.

 In other words – You will want your policy to be structured properly.

 Deciding whether or not to purchase life insurance for your baby is personal.